dechamps/FlexASIO/CONFIGURATION.md

 **Note:** it rarely makes sense to use this option; the default value should be appropriate for most use cases.
-It usually makes more sense to adjust the ASIO buffer size (see `bufferSizeSamples`) instead.
+It usually makes more sense to adjust the ASIO buffer size (see the [`bufferSizeSamples` option][bufferSizeSamples]) instead.

 The value of this option is only a hint; the resulting latency can be very different from the value of this option.
-PortAudio backends interpret this setting in complicated and confusing ways, so it is recommended to experiment with various values.
+PortAudio [backends][BACKENDS] interpret this setting in complicated and confusing ways, so it is recommended to experiment with various values.

 **Note:** with WASAPI Exclusive, it is strongly recommended to leave this option to its default value of `0.0`.
 Other values have been observed to make latency